Exploring the Historic Beauty of Anopolis Village, Heraklion with Julie's Crete

-Anopolis is known most for the area of Kopsa, the stage of a huge battle during the Second world war and the magnificent Monastery of St Giannis.
-The Monastery participated in the struggle for the liberation against the Turkish occupants and there is a reference to the existence of a secret school for Cretan children in the church.
+Anopolis village is located 20 minutes from the city of Heraklion.
+It is famous for two reasons, one is the vast mountain area nearby called Kopsa, which was the stage of the huge battle during the Second world war, and second for the the magnificent Monastery of St Giannis and it's brave participation in the struggle for the liberation against the Turkish occupants, and where there is great history including reference to the existence of a secret school for Cretan children in the monastery grounds.

-The village is ideal for those wishing to spend quality time in a small, peaceful, quiet Cretan community with friendly kafeneions yet still be near the sea and within easy access to great beaches and beach resort towns.
-The location is perfect to choose too as a base for exploring the rest of the island.
-The area is ideal for walking, bird-watching, cycling, and other country-based natural activities.
-The village itself boasts a unique handicraft Park, with over 14 different workshops of highly skilled Cretan craftsmen that you can visit and follow educational shows, look at their produce display, and buy souvenirs their products.
-There are two fantastic local tavernas and in general, a peaceful village is an ideal place for romantic getaways and a perfect haven for nature lovers.
-The village history goes back a long way and monuments can be seen sprinkled around every corner, adding grace and further beauty to this hidden gen of Crete.
+The village is picturesque ,and despite being so close to the hustle and bustle of the busy tourists resorts on the coastline, it has remained unaffected by mass tourism.
+It is therefore ideal for those who wish to stay somewhere peaceful and quiet within a Cretan community and yet still near to the sea and within easy access to great beaches and beach resort towns and the famous sites on the island.
+The location is perfect to choose too as a base for exploring!
+Many visitors enjoy walking, bird-watching, cycling, and other country-based natural activities.
+The village boasts not only a unique handicraft Park with over 14 different workshops of highly skilled Cretan craftsmen that you can visit and follow educational shows, look at their produce display, and buy souvenirs their products, but also the famous Watercity water park and the Anopolis by-night Cretan dancing fiesta.
+The village history goes back a long way and monuments are sprinkled around every corner, adding grace and further beauty.

 Ask Julie to help you experience what its like living like a true Cretan!
-Have you ever wondered what it's like to collect grapes or produce olive oil?
-Would you like to find out how wine or raki is made or spend a day collecting olives?
-Perhaps you would like a bicycle and to be escorted around the nearby villages and learn more about them?
-Just ask Julie and she will organise a unique experience for you, one that will remain in your memory long after you leave!
+Help collect grapes or produce olive oil, or find out how wine or raki is made.
+Perhaps you would like to rent a bicycle and to be escorted around the nearby villages and learn more about them?
+Just ask Julie and she will help you organise that unique experience you have been dreaming of that will remain in your memory long after you leave!

 Anopolis Village history is captivating and you'll be fascinated by how this tiny little village so close to the largest city on the island, has managed to keep its authenticity and traditions.
-There is just one small grocery store in the square,'Gogo's', which, apart from selling almost everything one needs in the daytime from wholesome bread, fresh fruits and vegatables, it moulds into the local 'eating place ' after dusk offering mezes to main meals from Gogos own kitchen.
-If you stroll around the narrow alleys you ll be certain to meet more than a few members of Anopolis cat community, many of which that will be at your door if you make friends with them!
-Striking bushes of boukamvilia surge in bloom from the tiny quaint houses offering creative visitors a perfect setting for inspiration, For another delicious dinner in Anopolis one can visit, Dora at the' Golden Cage', a superb class family-run enterprise just next to the church ..which regularly opens its doors to all visitors who can t help buT marvel at the splendid icons and gloriously painted frescoes.
+There is one small grocery store in the square called'Gogo's', which apart from selling almost everything one needs in the daytime from wholesome bread, fresh fruits and vegetables, turns into the local's favorite 'eating place ' after dusk offering homemade organic mezes cooked by Gogo and her family.
+For a really special meal, there is the Golden Cage', a gorgeous;y decorated stone taverna located next to the church.

 ANOPOLIS BY NIGHT FIESTA!

-A terrific night show that visitors flock to from everywhere in Crete that is in the village.
-The Anopolis by night is definitely an experience you and your family will remember and shouldn't miss!.
-The show operates every night except Mondays.Tckets can be bought on-line or at the door.
-The show includes a full Cretan dinner but Julie's visitors may also watch the show and sit at the bar.
-More information is on the site . https://anopolis.gr/en/
+A terrific night show that visitors flock to from all corners on Crete is located in the village, and offers the perfect opportunity for our guests to experience traditional Cretan dancing at its best!.
+The Anopolis by night is definitely an experience to remember!
+The show operates every night except Mondays,and tickets can be purchased online or at the door.
+The show includes a full Cretan dinner.

 ANOPOLIS HANDICRAFT PARK